ottenbreit-data-science/aplr/README.md

 pip install aplr

 # How to use
-Please see the two example Python scripts in the example folder.
+Please see the two example Python scripts in the examples folder.
 They cover common use cases, but not all of the functionality in this package.
 For example, fitting with user-specified observation weights is possible but the example scripts do not use this functionality.

 # Sponsorship
 Please sponsor Ottenbreit Data Science by clicking on the Sponsor button.
 Sufficient funding will enable maintenance of APLR and further development, such as developing a classifier based on APLR.